Visitors

 tx USA - Tuesday, September 14, 2004 at 11:05:46 (EDT)

 Truly enjoyed deja vu about Harlan elem. and P.S. duPont.
-Brings back the
+Brings back the good old days from a 72 graduate.

 C.A.
 Jones <stacie_bradley1998@yahoo.com>